-Malaria has clearly been shown to be transmitted through blood transfusion, so blood banks are committed to ensuring that donors are free of disease before donation.
-All U.S. blood donors are asked about traveling to or living in areas at high risk of malaria.
+Malaria can definitely be transmitted through blood transfusion, so blood banks are committed to ensuring that donors are free of disease before donation.
+However, there is no FDA-approved malaria screening test for U.S. blood donors.
+So, all U.S. blood donors are asked about traveling to or living in areas at high risk of malaria.
 Traveling for more than 24 hours to an area deemed “high-risk” by the Centers for Disease Control (these are known as malaria-endemic areas) results in a one year deferral from blood donation, while those who live in a country with malaria-endemic areas for more than five years are deferred for three years.
-Someone who actually contracts malaria is deferred for three years after recovery.
-Such deferrals are deemed necessary due to the prolonged asymptomatic period that can be seen in infected patients, but in most cases, it is probably longer than necessary.
-The U.S. FDA has published their policy regarding donors at risk for transmitting malaria.
-Currently, the FDA has not approved a screening laboratory test for detecting malaria in U.S. blood donors, though such tests are used elsewhere.
+Someone who actually has malaria is deferred for three years after recovery.

 Back to Glossary List